HarryPaniccc/DnD/General Notes and Ideas.md

 ---
 # To do list
 - [ ] NPCs with more stakes in the world.
 NOT JUST SHOPKEEPS but FACTION people
+- [ ] NPCs of importance to the vanguard
 - [ ] Caede's Necromantia contents
 - [ ] Magic Item Shops and inventory
 	- [ ] Thri-Kreen shop run in [[Brocia]]